PDF Accessibility · ADA Title II · DOJ Compliance

 Nothing passed.

-This page used to be a how-to: tutorials, video walkthroughs, the whole PDF-tagging playbook.
-We retired all of it — because it stopped being honest.
-After years of building compliance work for county offices, townships, villages, and small businesses, the verdict was unavoidable: PDFs do not reliably pass the standards the DOJ now expects.
+This page used to stop at the checklist above.
+Tutorials, video walkthroughs, the whole PDF-tagging playbook, and nothing after it.
+What follows is what we learned when we tested the results.
+After years of compliance work for county offices, townships, villages and small businesses, the verdict was unavoidable: PDFs do not reliably pass the standards the DOJ now expects.

 Even tagged, the same PDFs failed axes4.
 Even fixed, JAWS users couldn’t complete the forms.
 The format itself was the problem.